 My students compile all of their experiences into one digital learning portfolio that reflects learning as a whole rather than discrete units.
 They can then share their learning portfolios, present them to their class at the end of the year or session, and take it with them when they go.

 This is how students show growth, 21st-century skill-development, content knowledge, community engagement, and so much more.

-I'm am going to dive into the specifics of this portfolio for next week's blog post.
-I will go over how I use it, tricks and tips for facilitating and guiding your students in the portfolio-building experience, and more.
-Don't miss it!
+Head over to my blog post specifically on learning portfolios for more details.
+I go over how I use portfolios, tricks and tips for facilitating and guiding your students in the portfolio-building experience, and more.

 Relevant Blog Posts:

 To provide innovative educational resources for educators, parents, and students, that go beyond lecture and worksheets.